imentos/dubai-teched/README.md

 	// This value is for ardunio board
 	"port": "/dev/ttyACM0",

 	// This threhold controls when the status change will be triggered.
-For example, 'free' or 'occupired'.
+For example, 'free' or 'occupied'.
 	// This value is scaled down to 0-10.
 	"statusThreshold": 5,